henrychuangtw/AndroidRuntimePermission/README.md

 # RuntimePermission
-Android RuntimePermission, example of Dangerous Permissions and Special Permissions<br/>
+Android RuntimePermission, example of Dangerous Permissions and Special Permissions
+<br/><br/>
+In my practical experience, I think it is better to use common activity to request permission, advantage of this design pattern :<br/>
+1. No need to add RuntimePermission code in every activity or fragment.<br/>
+2. If RuntimePermission code need to edit later, just edit common activity.<br/>
+3. Avoiding bugs with nested fragment(ex: <a href="https://code.google.com/p/android/issues/detail?id=189121" target="_blank">Issue 189121</a>).

+<br/><br/>

 Dangerous Permissions(Ex: in activity or fragment) and Special Permissions(Ex: setRingtone)<br/>
 ![](app/src/main/assets/main.png)